 - Jon Fosse (Septology) β for repetition and slow tempo

-- Siri Hustvedt β for intellectual depth without didacticism
+- Siri Hustvedt β for intellectual depth without didactics

 ## Anti-Patterns

-- **No interior monologues** explaining what just happened
+- **No interior monologues** that explain what just happened

 - **No rhetorical questions** in narrator text